Thursday 06 February 2020

 Try out the Spit to Manly walk, a 10km scenic walk that takes you along the harbourside cliffs on the north side into Manly.
 With plenty of swimming spots, cafes and things to do along the way, see for yourself what all the hype is about.

 Great food, great wine and great nightlife.
-That’s what you’ll get when you pack your suitcase and head for Auckland, Newzealand over the Easter break.
-At that time of year, the weather is known for crisp sunny days with beautiful bright skies.
+That’s what you’ll get when you pack your suitcase and head to Auckland, New Zealand over the Easter break.
+At this time of year, the weather is known to bring crisp sunny days with beautiful bright skies.
 And money conversion rates are around 1 NZD for around 1.06 AUD, so you won’t be out of pocket when you exchange your money.

 Take the ferry to Waiheke Island and see where the locals get in on the action by hiking, canoeing and biking.
 And even if those aren’t included your ideal holiday, there are plenty of famous vineyards on the island that are worth a relaxing wine and dine in.

 Spring (March to May) in Japan is the best time to visit Japan, with clear skies, mild weather and delicate cherry blossoms about, it’ll be a magical time to visit in your Easter break.
 Even if you just miss the blossoms in full bloom, seeing the radiant hues of Autumn leaves is undoubtedly something to tick off your travel bucket list.

 Japan is still a largely cash-driven economy, so exchanging your currency before you travel is a great way to get the best bang for your buck.
 And keeping a close eye on Mozo’s foreign exchange calculator, with up to date rates, will help you decide the best time to exchange your money.